World leaders urged to tackle food waste to save billions & cut emissions

 About 40% of the world's food is thrown away -- £388bn worth yearly by 2030.
 Reducing that would save the global economy over £190bn while significantly reducing carbon emissions.

 Food is Energy: up to 2bn tonnes of it, produced worlwide, never gets to a plate

-As much as half of all the food produced in the world ends up as waste every year, engineers warned in the recent report from the UK's Institution of Mechanical Engineers (IMechE).
-The report blames the "staggering" new figures in its analysis on unnecessarily strict sell-by dates, buy-one-get-one free and Western consumer demand for cosmetically perfect food, along with "poor engineering and agricultural practices", inadequate infrastructure and poor storage facilities.
+About one third of all the food produced in the world ends up as waste every year, engineers warned in a recent report from the UK's Institution of Mechanical Engineers (IMechE).
+The report blames the "staggering" new figures in its analysis on unnecessarily strict sell-by dates and Western consumer demand for cosmetically perfect food, along with poor engineering and agricultural practices.

 Global Food; Waste Not, Want Not, found that between 30% and 50% or 1.2-2bn tonnes of food produced around the world never makes it on to a plate.
 In the UK as much as 30% of vegetable crops are not harvested due to their failure to meet retailers' exacting standards on physical appearance, while up to half of the food bought in Europe and the US is thrown away by consumers.

 About 550bn cubic metres of water is wasted globally in growing crops that never reach the consumer.
 Carnivorous diets add extra pressure as it takes 20-50 times the amount of water to produce 1 kilogramme of meat than 1kg of vegetables; the demand for water in food production could reach 10–13 trillion cubic metres a year by 2050.
 This is 2.5 to 3.5 times greater than the total human use of fresh water today and could lead to more dangerous water shortages around the world.
 There is the potential to provide 60-100% more food by eliminating losses and waste while at the same time freeing up land, energy and water resources.